 The Brown Bag Program provides supplemental groceries and fresh produce once a month to low-income seniors at 19 locations in 6 towns and through home delivery.

-Diabetes Wellness Project helps seniors on limited, fixed incomes that are diagnosed with diabetes have access to nutritious foods and vital information appropriate for a diabetic diet so that they can lead healthy and independent lives.
+Diabetes Wellness Program helps seniors on limited, fixed incomes that are diagnosed with diabetes have access to nutritious foods and vital information appropriate for a diabetic diet so that they can lead healthy and independent lives.

 The Commodity Supplemental Food Program (CSFP) offers a 30-40 lb. box of food once a month to low-income participants aged 60 and over.
 There are 46 distribution sites in 12 towns throughout Sonoma County as well as distributions in Lake, Del Norte, Humboldt and Mendocino County.